andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - FH kid: fishing rod: throwing the hook.
   - Dream #5: moomba climbs back up via the safety cable.
   - Deep Sea Research Center: Deep Sea Deposit: Excavation Center: the cable starts moving.
-- `2200 (loop) elevator_A2 [used duplicate of 69]`:
+- `2200 [used duplicate of 69] (loop) elevator_A2`:
   - Balamb Garden: only used the first time that the Garden moves, when one character of your party goes down the bridge alone.
-From then on, `69` is used.
+From then on, `69` is used again.
   - Shumi Village: elevator.
 - `2210 jump_B`:
+  - Balamb Garden:
-  - Balamb Garden: Zell excited for having passed the exam.
+    - Zell excited for having passed the exam.
+	- Balamb Garden rebellion: Zell excited when he thinks that he is about to get hot dogs.
   - Timber mission: party jumping on top of trains.
   - Sewer: jumping off the wheel.
   - D-District Prison: Squall jumps down to help Zell.